 Simon led nationally for National Police Chief's Council on disability issues until March 2016; focusing work on autism, accessibility and dementia.
-Simon represents the National Police Chiefs Council on the Prime Ministers’ Dementia Task Force.
+Simon represented the National Police Chiefs Council on the Prime Ministers’ Dementia Task Force.
 In 2012 Simon was acknowledged by the Employers’ Forum on Disability as their Emergency Services Disability Champion in the Disability Standards Award.

-He sits on the College of Policing Professional Committee.
-He previously led national work for Association of Chief Police Officers on both crime statistics, within the Association of Chief Police Officers Crime Business Area, and on vetting, within the Association of Chief Police Officers Professional Standards Business Area.
+Simon previously led national work for Association of Chief Police Officers on both crime statistics, within the Association of Chief Police Officers Crime Business Area, and on vetting, within the Association of Chief Police Officers Professional Standards Business Area.

 In 2015 Simon was asked to lead work for the National Police Chief's Council (NPCC) on the Prevent strategy to counter radicalisation, and on the collaborative opportunities available through the procurement of both interpreting services and uniform.

 Locally Simon represents the Force on the Strategic Partnership Board, working with partners from all over the Force area to reduce crime and antisocial behaviour.
 He also chairs the multi-agency Local Resilience Forum and the Force Executive Group, as well as representing the Force in working with the Police and Crime Commissioner.
 Simon represents the Force at the East Midlands Regional Chief Constables Meeting, leading collaborative work across the region.

 Simon has a number of voluntary roles including;